gainwell-ohio/spbm/docs/CNS_Agents/atypical_antipsychotics.md

 ## Grandfathering

 Patients who have a claim for a non-preferred drug, or drug requiring step therapy, in the previous 120 days will be automatically approved to continue the drug.
-Patients who have taken the drug in the previously but do not have claims history (e.g. new to Medicaid), will need to submit a prior authorization in order to continue coverage.
+Patients who have taken the drug in the previously, but do not have claims history (e.g. new to Medicaid), will need to submit a prior authorization in order to continue coverage.

-## Prior Authorization Criteria

-Is there any reason the patient cannot be changed to a medication not requiring prior approval?

-Acceptable reasons include:

--   Allergy to all medications not requiring prior approval
--   Contraindication to or drug-to-drug interaction with medications not requiring prior approval.
--   History of unacceptable/toxic side effects to medications not requiring prior approval

 ### Psychiatrist Exemption